umi0410/umi0410.github.io/content/en/blog/computer-science/book-system-design-interview-vol1/index.md

 - Preserving connections is efficient in case of high demand for writing.
 It reduces the overhead of creating a new connection every time.
 - Polling: after preserving a connection, we can poll the new data periodically from the servers.
 - Websocket: Furthermore, we can also utilize WebSocket.
   - Once a connection is formed, the protocol is upgraded from simple http to websocket.
   - Services to maintain connections alive tend to be stateful services.
 - The book said the table structures of the database differ slightly depending on their purpose, which means they **vary** based on whether they're designed for 1 on 1 chat or group chat.
-In the case of group chat, the group id column is added
+In the case of group chat, the group id column is added.

-  ⬆️ I didn't fully agree with this part, because we can just treat 1 on 1 chat and group chat the same way in terms of the table structures.
+  - ⬆️ I didn't fully agree with this part, because we can just treat 1 on 1 chat and group chat the same way in terms of the table structures.

     According to the pattern described in this book for handling a case with fewer users in the same chat room, there could be a substantial number of message queues, as it creates a message queue for each user or device.

     At this part, I was concerned about the possibility of having an excessive number of queues when using Kafka or any other message queues.

 ### Chapter 13: Design A Search Autocomplete System